oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-speech/ai-speech-datascience/ai-speech-datascience.md

 ## **Task 1:** Navigate to the Data Science Notebook Session

-Follow the below steps to open Notebook in DataScience:
+Follow the below steps to open a notebook in OCI DataScience:
 1. Navigate to Data Science Service

     Log into OCI Cloud Console.
-Using the Burger Menu on the top left corner, navigate to Analytics and AI menu and click it, and then select Data Science item under Machine Learning.
+Using the burger menu on the top left corner, navigate to "Analytics and AI" menu and click it, and then select the "Data Science" item under Machine Learning.
         ![](./images/cloud-menu.png " ")

 2. Select Compartment